patternfly/react-component-groups/packages/module/patternfly-docs/content/extensions/component-groups/examples/NotAuthorized/NotAuthorized.md

 ### Basic not authorized

-A basic not authorized component displays a title, a description, and custom actions.
+A basic not authorized component displays a title, body text, and custom actions.

 ```js file="./NotAuthorizedDefaultExample.tsx"